 "Mwana" is a Congolese word for "child."

-Montreal non profit MWANA Villages video from MemoriesFX on Vimeo.
+Montreal charity Mwana Villages video from MemoriesFX on Vimeo.

 "I cry for you, Africa, and the many suffering people you hold in your mighty grip.

 I see so much ugliness, yet extreme beauty... it's so hard to grasp.

 A child cries in desperation... who will save me?
 Is anyone listening?

 Does anyone know my name?
 Does anyone care?"